Zambia Tax Calculator (2026)

 Frequently asked questions

-How much can I earn tax-free in Zambia?
+How much income can I earn tax-free in Zambia?

-What are the income tax brackets in Zambia?
+What are the income tax rates in Zambia?

-Do I need to pay social security contributions in Zambia as an employee?
+Do I need to pay social security contributions in Zambia?

-Zambia has mandatory social security schemes including NAPSA (National Pension Scheme Authority) and National Health Insurance, but the specific contribution rates and caps are not publicly detailed in standard sources.
-You should check with your employer or the Zambian tax authority for current contribution amounts, as these may be deducted from your salary.
+While employees in Zambia are typically subject to social security contributions such as NAPSA (pension) and National Health Insurance, the specific rates and contribution caps are not standardized in available sources.
+You should verify the current contribution requirements with your employer or the Zambian tax authority, as these may vary.

 Other tax calculators